patrick-klien/Get_Clean_Data/codebook.md

 ## Variables

-### Reading data into R variables.

 - test_subject - variable used to hold the initial data read from file “subject_test.txt”.
   - This variable is mostly a temporary variable - will be disregarded later on when the data is merged.
   - This variable represents the subjects that took part in the experiment.
-  - This variable has 9 subjects numbered as follows in the file: 2, 4, 9, 10, 12, 13, 18, 20, 24.
 - test_x_data - variable used to hold the initial data read from file “X_test.txt”.
   - This variable is mostly a temporary variable - will be disregarded later on when the data is merged.
   - This variable represents the actual data that was taken from the measurements of the activities.